Due to the current COVID-19 environment, there will be no further offers of Mobility through the Civil Service Mobility until further notice.

 Applicants who indicate their competency in the Irish language, and who are offered a mobility move to a position requiring Irish, may be required to undergo an assessment of their Irish language skills before confirmation of the mobility move is made.

 Where Irish language skills, following the assessment, are not considered adequate for the role, the applicant’s placing on a mobility list(s) will not be affected.

-If the Sending Local HR identifies that reasonable accommodation has been made or may potentially be required for the applicant, it will be a matter for the Receiving Local HR to assess the requirement, if any, for reasonable accommodation in the new role.
+If the applicant declares that that reasonable accommodation has been made or may potentially be required, it will be a matter for the Receiving Local HR to assess the requirement for reasonable accommodation in the new role.

 In doing so, HR Managers will consider their obligations under the Employment Equality Acts 1998 to 2015 to provide reasonable accommodation, so that applicants with a disability can participate in and advance in their employment.

 All reasonable accommodation requests will be dealt with on a case by case basis.
-More information can be found here.
+More information can be found on the disability page..